DaKarlii/Domoticz_Ecovacs_Deebot_Implementation/Readme.md

 Install Python Plugin Deebotozmo (Next Step or use the original from Repository)

-sudo apt-get install python3-venv libatlas-base-dev sudo ./deebot && cd ./deebot python3 -m venv venv source venv/bin/activate pip install deebotozmo
+* sudo apt-get install python3-venv libatlas-base-dev
+* sudo ./deebot && cd ./deebot
+* python3 -m venv venv
+* source venv/bin/activate
+* pip install deebotozmo

 Create the Config for Deebotozmo with the same user, which is running the Domoticz Service!

-~/deebot/venv/bin $ ./deebotozmo createconfig
+**~/deebot/venv/bin $ ./deebotozmo createconfig **

-copy the files/doozmo.sh - template to your directory (rename it to doozmo.sh)
+copy the *files/doozmo.sh* - template to your Script directory

 Create a crontab entry to run the script every 5 minutes